- Products & Solutions

 This webpage provides some answers to frequently asked questions about the Dolby Conference Phone.

-For more detailed information on any of the topics discussed here, please refer to the other Dolby Conference Phone documents:
+For more detailed information on any of the topics discussed here, please refer to the Dolby Conference Phone support documentation.

 1.4 LAN and VLAN